-You can narrow down the list of sensitive locations using filters from the collapsable Filters pane.
-Once you apply these filters, only locations matching all these filters will be displayed.
+You can narrow down the list of sensitive locations using filters from the collapsible Filters pane.
+Once you apply these filters, only locations matching all the filters will be displayed.

 The available filters in the Sensitive Content tab are:

 You can export the list of sensitive locations shown in the Sensitive Content tab as a CSV file.
-From the export dropdown, you can either export the complete list of locations or just the filtered list of locations currently shown in the tab.
+Click on the Export locations drop-down and either export the complete list of locations or just the filtered list of locations currently shown in the tab.

-2) Click on the location’s row to bring up its details.
+- Click on the location to bring up the folder's details.
 You can see the classification policies that have matched against content in the location.

-2) By default, no sensitive content is permitted in the location.
-If you want to permit content matching a policy, you can turn on the toggle for that policy.
+- By default, no sensitive content is permitted in the location.
+If you want to permit content matching a policy, you can click the red X to allow the content for that policy in that location.

-3) Once you’ve permitted a policy for this location, any new files matching this policy are considered to permitted in the location.
+- Once you’ve permitted a policy for this location, any new files matching this policy are considered permitted in the location.

-5) To view all locations with sensitive content, regardless of whether the content is permitted or not, turn off the toggle.
+- To view all locations with sensitive content, regardless of whether the content is permitted or not, turn Off the toggle.

 Using the above actions, you can reduce the risk of sensitive content exposure in your sources.
 The Sensitive Content tab is also periodically refreshed to reflect any changes you make in your sources.
 When you take actions outside Egnyte Protect, such as moving identified sensitive content to more secure folders, the list of locations with unpermitted sensitive content will get automatically shrunk down.

-You can also choose to shrink the footprint of unpermitted sensitive content in an Egnyte Connect source from the Sensitive Content tab.
+You can also choose to shrink the footprint of unpermitted sensitive content in an Egnyte Connect source.
 For example, files with sensitive employee information that belong in the Human Resources folder may have been accidentally copied to several publicly shared folders.
 To avoid a potential leak of this information, you may choose to either delete these files or move them to a location within the Human Resources folder.

-1) In the Sensitive Content tab, turn on the toggle to display only those locations with unpermitted content.
+- In the Sensitive Content tab, turn On the toggle to display only those locations with unpermitted content.

-5) If you wish to simply move these files to Trash, click on the Delete Sensitive Files option.
-Confirm the remediation to move all files with unpermitted content in the selected locations to Trash.
+- If you wish to simply move these files to trash, click on the Delete Sensitive Files option.
+Confirm the remediation to move all files with unpermitted content in the selected locations to trash and click Delete.

-8) Confirm the remediation to move the files to the selected destination.
+- Confirm the remediation to move the files to the selected destination and click Move files.
 Again, you may choose to leave behind stub files explaining the remediation.